yyf20001230/frank_yang/README.md

 Within robotic learning and control, I am particularly interested in:

-***Data-Driven Control***: developing safe reinforcement learning and model predictive control strategies that can handle uncertainties and observation delays in dynamic environments.
+***Data-Driven Control in Uncertainty***: developing safe reinforcement learning and model predictive control strategies that can handle uncertainties and observation delays in dynamic environments.

 ***Runtime Verification***: Equipping robots with real-time decision-making capabilities that continuously assess the safety of learned systems, especially in the presence of neural network controlled systems.